arjunsingh4444/BridgeLabz-Training/README .md

 Strengthened understanding of array manipulation Improved logical thinking and data processing skills Gained confidence in handling real-world problems using C#

+/////////////////////////////////////////////////////////////////////////////////
+📅 24th December 2025
+/////////////////////////////////////////////////////////////////////////////////

+💻 Core C# – Methods & Advanced Programming Concepts
+Focused on user-defined methods, recursive methods, static methods, and .NET standard library usage in C#.
+Practiced all three levels of assignments emphasizing modular and reusable code design.

+✅ Key Work Done
+Practiced and implemented programs covering:

+User-Defined Methods – Created custom methods for specific tasks in programs.

+Using Methods Multiple Times – Reused methods across different parts of programs to avoid code repetition.

+Making Methods More Dynamic – Passed parameters and returned values to make methods flexible.

+Recursive Methods – Solved problems like sum of n natural numbers, factorial, and other recursive exercises.

+Static Methods in C# – Implemented utility methods that can be called without creating objects, including UnitConverter examples.

+.NET Standard Library Methods – Practiced using built-in library methods for strings, arrays, math operations, and more.

+System.Math Class in C# – Used Math functions like Math.Pow(), Math.Sqrt(), Math.Round(), and Math.Random() for calculations.

+✅ Key Improvements & Learning Outcomes
+Strengthened modular programming skills using methods effectively.

+Learned to reuse code and make programs dynamic and flexible.

+Practiced recursive problem solving to handle repeated logic elegantly.

+Enhanced understanding of static methods and .NET library methods for real-world applications.

+Applied System.Math class methods for mathematical and logical operations.

+🛠 Tools & Workflow
+Organized programs into Level 1, Level 2, and Level 3 folders for clear progression.

+Committed and pushed all updates using Git & GitHub.

+Maintained structured daily learning logs for consistent practice.